 Be sure to confirm that the island you choose is accessible at the time of year you want to visit.
 While bigger islands like Koh Lanta and Koh Phi Phi always have tourism, many smaller islands virtually shut down during the low season of June to October.

 Precariously close to Phuket but much quieter and less developed, the long island of Koh Lanta is a favorite for nearly all who visit.
 The vibe is more relaxed, and people just seem to have more room to themselves.

 When visiting the island, you'll have to choose from the many beaches and bays along the west coast.
 Long Beach is arguably the best beach on Koh Lanta.
 It's a long strip of soft sand dropping off into deep water, making the swimming superb.
 Unlike other beaches, you won't have to worry much about underwater rocks and urchins.

 Although you can certainly find some beach parties, Koh Lanta isn't really a party destination — nearby Koh Phi Phi and Phuket fill that need.

 Koh Lanta mostly closes down during the rainy months between June and October.
 Inclusive resorts may keep operating, but beaches around the island become strewn with rubbish.

-Pronounced "Koh Lee-pay," tiny Koh Lipe is the perfect definition of remote island for many people.
-No cars and very few motorcycles disturb the serenity.
+Pronounced "Koh Lee-pay," tiny Koh Lipe is the perfect definition of remote island in Thailand for many people.
+It can be crowded during high season, but no cars and very few motorcycles disturb the serenity.

 You won't find much of a party on Koh Lipe, but the beauty and romance of the place have destroyed more than one traveler's itinerary.